 Just like my husband says when he is teaching me a new sport (there’s totally never any fighting involved…) try to be coachable, and you’ll be amazed at the world of tips and tricks to which you’ve opened your mind.

 In the internet nutrition world there is a huge focus on changing what we eat.
 Certain types of food are demonized and others are held up on a pedestal.
 Of course if we eat bonbons and potato chips for the rest of our lives we aren’t going to feel well and our health will suffer.
 But, what is truly overlooked when it comes to nutrition is our behaviour around food.

 Powerful food behaviour changes include:

-– Not using food as a numbing tool to deal with challenging emotions.
+– Not using food as our primary numbing tool to deal with challenging emotions.
 This is a BIG topic for us in the Blast Fitness Coaching Club because it is so common (and has been a big part of my own food and health journey).
 Eating is comforting, and it is a coping strategy, but it’s not our only coping strategy.
 Instead, we practice powerful mindset tools to deal with normal but tough emotions.
 We work on finding additional sources of comfort like social connection, a hot bath, or cuddling up in our favourite pjs with a great book or show.